-Birds of all sorts were fashionable but New Guinea’s Bird of Paradise and its variations (Black Bird, Jobi Bird, King Bird, Magnificent Bird, Twelve-Wired, Red Bird, Lesser Bird, and Great Bird) was the bird most popular for millinery fashion in 1896.
-Because of the bird’s popularity, American zoologist and conservationist, William Temple Hornaday, listed the bird as nearly extinct in the early 1900s.
-Part of the reason the bird was so popular was noted by The Delineator:
+Birds of all sorts were fashionable on millinery at this time.
+However, New Guinea’s bird-of-paradise and its variations (Black Bird, Jobi Bird, King Bird, Magnificent Bird, Twelve-Wired, Red Bird, Lesser Bird, and Great Bird) was the bird cited as the most popular for millinery fashions in 1896.
+Because of the bird-of-paradise’s popularity, American zoologist and conservationist, William Temple Hornaday, listed the bird as nearly extinct in the early 1900s.
+Part of the reason the bird why was noted by The Delineator:

-“[Its beautiful garb of yellow and brown … [and its] long, full tail, naturally a shaded yellow, is dyed in every conceivable hue and is used alone as an aigrette or with birds.”
+“[I]ts beautiful garb of yellow and brown … [and its] long, full tail, naturally a shaded yellow, is dyed in every conceivable hue and is used alone as an aigrette or with birds.”

 The Young Ladies’ Hat below is an example of a crownless hat made towering by an adept use of ornamentation.
 It was created from dark green felt and had a drooping convoluted brim.
 “Roses, full blow and half open, nestled amid their leaves … and carelessly waving feathers tower[ed] above them from the back.”

-At this time, ostrich plumes were one of the more readily available feathers, and the flightless bird also offered three other different kinds of feathers — drab, nandu, and spad.
+At this time ostrich plumes were one of the more readily available feathers for decorating millinery.
+The flightless bird also offered three other different kinds of feathers — drab, nandu, and spad.
 These feathers could be dyed and trim, and besides being used as millinery ornaments, beginning in the 1800s, ostrich feathers were also used to create dusting tools attached to dowels that became known as dusters.

-The garnet colored Ladies’ Felt Hat below was created with a medium high crown and a slightly rolled brim.
-The soft puff of velvet used was a harmonizing shade of blue that surrounded the crown, and, on the left side, flowers and leaves towered above the crown.
-An interesting side note about felt is it was created using a process known as “carroting.”
+The following felt hat was another of the stylish hat fashions for October 1896.
+It is shown below and was created using a process known as “carroting.”
 Rabbit or beaver skins were treated with a mercury compound and then dried in an oven until the fur turned orange, just like the color of a carrot.
 The orange pelt was then stretched over a cutting machine and when the skin was thinly sliced off, the fleece was left.
 This was blown into a cone-shaped colander, treated with hot water, and sent through rollers, thereby causing the fur to felt.
 The felt was then dyed and blocked to make a hat.
 Unfortunately, the vapors created during this hat making process resulted in hatter’s suffering from mercury poisoning.